 Bake for remaining 10 – 15 minutes to allow the oiled mixture to get crispy.

-Remove and make sure thickest parts of chicken show no pink inside.
+Remove and make sure the thickest parts of the chicken show no pink inside.

 Other Meat Recipes

 If you enjoyed this recipe, you may also enjoy my other Italian recipes too!

 Stay in Touch with SimpleItalianCooking!

 Recipe originally posted on July 25, 2016.
 Updated 12/19/2022.